mialsy/system-p3-parallel-crypotocurrency-miner/README.md

 Here is a domenstration of how clist works:
 <img src="https://github.com/usf-cs521-sp21/P2-mialsy/blob/main/res/clist_demo.gif" alt="demo of the clist adding operation" width="700">

-### Multi-thread parallel program

-A process is basically an instance of the running program.

-In the ```crash``` program, we fork a child process to execute an external command.

-The reason we need different process working on this is that we can do then have differnt handling of signal of the child process, and also allow our ```crash``` to run background jobs.
-Another reason is that by doing so, we would be able to set up enviroment of the execution of program in the child process, and would be able to redirect IO.

 ## Program options